 With the protagonist being an octopus, the inclusion of underwater sections is hardly a surprise.
 Although unlike a certain TMNT level, swimming in Airscape is actually fun and is a neat way to mix things up after all that running and jumping; I’ll take mines over electric seaweed any day.

-Ain’t all about bouncing around (or swimming) though, as a bit of light puzzle solving is also required, often while dodging bullets or other hazards; no one said being an octopus was easy!
+Ain’t all about bouncing around (or swimming) though, as a bit of light puzzle-solving is also required, often while dodging bullets or other hazards; no one said being an octopus was easy!
 In fact, I’d say that once you reach the later stages, it’s quite the opposite.
-At this point, the difficulty ramps up big time, and the game throws all kinds of crazy at ya, with checkpoints few and far between.
-This certainly changes the focus from ‘gravity-bending action platformer’ to ‘chaotic precision platformer’; it was still fun though, countless deaths and all.
+At this point, the difficulty ramps up big time, and the game throws all kinds of crazy at you, with checkpoints few and far between.
+This certainly changed the focus from ‘gravity-bending action platformer’ to ‘chaotic precision platformer’; it was still fun though, countless deaths and all.

 Have to admit though, there were times when I intentionally made the little guy hug a laser beam and laughed as he fried.
 Not that he deserved it, I was just annoyed at his failures to make certain jumps, costing me progress in the process.
 Yes, his, not mine.
 Clearly, it was not my lack of skill that caused him to die time and time again.
 Nope.
 Not at all.
 Why… why would anyone think that?
 Don’t judge me!